ixa-ehu/ixa-pipe-ned/README.md

 # ixa-pipe-ned

 This repository contains the Named Entity Disambiguation tool based on DBpedia Spotlight.
-Providing that a DBpedia Spotlight Rest server is running, the ixa-pipe-ned module will take KAF as input (containing <entities> elements) and perform Named Entity Disambiguation for each language within the OpeNER project.
+Providing that a DBpedia Spotlight Rest server for a given language is running, the ixa-pipe-ned module will take KAF as input (containing <entities> elements) and perform Named Entity Disambiguation for your language of choice.

 Developed by IXA NLP Group (ixa.si.ehu.es) for the 7th Framework OpeNER European project.